caiorss/Functional-Programming/LearnHaskell.md

 #### Haskell Features

 * Pure Functional programming language
-* Static Typed Language with Type Inference (The haskell compiler deduce the types for you).
+* Strong Static Typed Language
+* Type Inference (The haskell compiler deduce the types for you).
 * Lazy Evaluation ( Dealayed evaluation) by default
 * Data Imutability/ Haskell has no variables
     * Values can be bound to a name and can only be assigned once.